CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ![alt text](/assets/img/torch_logo.png "Pytorch")

 [PyTorch](https://pytorch.org/) is a machine learning/deep learning open source library, based on the programming language, Python.
 It provides two key features; tensor computing through GPUs, as well as neural networks based on an automatic differentiation system.
-What makes PyTorch popular among data scientists and AI enthusiasts is its ability to parallelize computations using GPUs, and this speeds up training and data processing significantly.
+What makes PyTorch popular among data scientists and AI enthusiasts is its ability to parallelize computations using GPUs, and that speeds up training and data processing significantly.

 ## What is Google Colab?

 ![alt text](/assets/img/colab_logo.png "Google Colab")

 [Google Colab](https://colab.research.google.com/) is an web-based application that allows you to write and execute Python, right from your browser.
 Colab has several libraries pre-installed, including PyTorch.
-This allows users with Google accounts to use PyTorch in Colab immediately, without any further installation.
+This allows users with Google accounts to use PyTorch and many machine learning libraries in Colab immediately, without any further installation.

 ---